-Evaluation area Evaluation Criteria 12 month evaluation 36 month evaluation Guidance compliance Has the implementation and delivery of the RBIP aligned with guidance х х What is the number of interventions vs planned at this stage Х X - % of overdue interventions Х X coverage and frequency Website analytics: Review of traffic on Protection areas of external website Are bigger areas of non-compliance being researched and reviewed? х x Compliance improvement Has there been a sustained outcome in terms of compliance or deficiency's Does the intervention program provide evidence on positives or negatives in residents'/occupants' knowledge of fire safety?
-Does the intervention program lead to changes in fire safety behaviors?
-Does the intervention program improve the physical fire safety infrastructure of buildings (e.g., working smoke detectors, clear escape routes)? х x Trends in enforcement actions: Location Premises type Articles % change in enforcement actions from previous years х x Equitable enforcement outcomes (bias assessment) х x Total monthly inspections completed per officer, vs target Х Х Efficiency and resource allocation Average inspection time Х Х Colleague capacity Х X Impact on fire safety Has there been: More or less incidents in premises planned for interventions.
-Incidents in premises already inspected under this RBIP.
-Incidents in premises planned but not yet inspected in this RBIP.
-Has the intervention program reduced the overall cost relating to incidents.
-Does the effectiveness of the intervention program vary across different premises classifications Does the effectiveness of the intervention program vary across different demographics? х x Customer relfection and review Survey results (businesses, colleagues, regulators) Including: What were the barriers to participation in the intervention program. х x Case studies (successful and less successful interventions) X X Independently facilitated debrief (Organisational Learning Team) X Benchmarking Comparison with other UK FRSs' RBIPs X
+Evaluation area Evaluation area Evaluation Criteria 12 Month evaluation Guidance compliance Has the implementation and delivery of the RBIP aligned with guidance х × What is the number of interventions Vs planned at this stag е Intervention coverage and % of overdue interventions frequency Website analytics: Review of traffic on protection areas of external well Are bigger areas of non-compliance being research reviewed X Х Compliance improvement X X Efficiency and resource allocation Colleague capacity Has there been: • More or less incidents in premises planned for interventions. • Incidents in premises already inspected under this RBIP. • Incidents in premises planned but not yet inspected in this RBIP. • Has the intervention program reduced the overall cost relating to incidents. • Does the effectiveness of the intervention program vary across different premises classifications • Does the effectiveness of the intervention program vary across different demographics? x Customer reflection and Survey results (businesses, colleagues, regulators) Including: • What were the barriers to participation in the intervention program. Х Х review Case studies (successful and less successful interventions) х Х Independently facilitated debrief (Organisational Learning T х Benchmarking Comparison with other UK FRSs' RBIPs х